Sunday, December 22, 2024

 Population 1000-2999

-Crested Butte, CO: 8 Reasons we love this colorful mountain town!
+Crested Butte, CO: 8 Reasons we Love this Colorful Mountain Town!

 May and July 2024: We spent Jason’s birthday weekend in Crested Butte, CO (pop.1,639*) and had a blast!
 We arrived on a cold and snowy evening in late May, then woke up to a beautiful sunny morning.
 Welcome to spring in Colorado mountain country!
 Crested Butte is aesthetically amazing, with its colorful downtown surrounded by beautiful mountains.
 The restaurant and shopping amenities in town are fun and unique.
 We returned again over the 4th of July to check out the infamous wildflowers.
 Keep reading to see why we love visiting this beautiful small town!